Skip to main content

 What is APAC-BE?

-APA has partnered with CPS Human Resource Services (CPS) to develop a national Certification Examination for the accessibility field in the built environment.
-The APA certification exam will be a legally defensible professional certification exam aligned to established and agreed upon best practice standards for the accessibility industry.
+APA partners with CPS Human Resource Services (CPS HR) to provide a national certification examination for accessibility professionals in the built environment.
+The APA Certification in the Built Environment Exam is a legally defensible professional certification exam aligned to established and agreed upon best practice standards for the accessibility industry.

 How and where is the exam administered?

 The APAC-BE was first administered at the 2023 APA National Conference, on Friday, January 27, 2023.
-The exam is now administered on demand through Pearson VUE testing centers and OnVUE online proctoring service, and in person by paper and pencil at the close of every National Conference.
+The exam is now administered on demand through Pearson VUE testing centers and OnVUE online proctoring service, and in person by paper and pencil at select conferences.

 Participants requiring accommodations should contact Camille North at APACInfo@accessibilityprofessionals.org.